When to hire a lawyer for a spinal cord injury?

 Damages in a Spinal Cord Injury Case?

-Numerous expenses occur while caring for a spinal cord-injured person; some of which you may not even realize at first.
-Financial compensation awarded in a court focuses on expenses like:
+Numerous expenses occur while caring for a spinal cord-injured person, some of which you may not even realize at first.
+Financial compensation awarded in a court focuses on costs like:

 - Medical care throughout the person’s life

 - Counseling and Psychiatric care

 - Expenses not covered by existing health insurance